 Counsel at First Appearance (CAFA)

-Research Team: The A2J Lab partnered with the Public Policy Research Institute at Texas A&M University to conduct the evaluation which occured in two jurisdictions in Texas.
+Research Team: The A2J Lab partnered with the Public Policy Research Institute at Texas A&M University to conduct the evaluation which occurred in two jurisdictions in Texas.

 Resources: